-It remains uncertain whether talking therapies affect drinking and drug using in people who have problems with both alcohol and other drugs because of the lack of high quality studies.
+It remains uncertain whether talking therapies affect drinking and drug-using in people who have problems with both alcohol and other drugs.
+We lack high quality studies.

 Cited cochrane review: Klimas J, Fairgrieve C, Tobin H, Field C-A, O’Gorman CSM, Glynn LG, Keenan E, Saunders J, Bury G, Dunne C, Cullen W. Psychosocial interventions to reduce alcohol consumption in concurrent problem alcohol and illicit drug users.
 Cochrane Database of Systematic Reviews 2018, Issue 11